concord-consortium/ArduinoEthernetCom/README.md

 1. Upload the server sketch located at Arduino/JSONPSensorServer.ino to the Arduino.
 This will start a server running at http://169.254.1.1.
 If you need to use a different IP address, you must modify the sketch.
 2. Plug the Arduino into the computer with an Ethernet cable.
 Wait about 30 seconds for the server to boot up.
 3. Use the ArduinoEthernetCom library to get data from the Arduino.

+### iPad with iOS 5.x

+We've got the Arduino working with the browser on an iPad using iOS 5.0 and 5.1.

+We've tested an iPad 1 using iOS 5.0 and and iPad2 and iPad3 running iOS 5.1.
+An iPad1 with iOS 4.3 didn't work.

+Setup:

+- iPad connected to bluetooth access point through bluetooth PAN profile
+- iPad connected to internet via wifi or 3G
+- bluetooth access point connected to Arduino via wired ethernet

+The iPad is connected to 2 ethernet sources at the same time.

+This approach didn't work on Android ICS.
+When the wifi is on, it won't keep the bluetooth PAN connection open.